TissueEngineeringLab/MyoFInDer/docs/installation.markdown

 straightforward for every user, a very **basic Windows installer** is also provided for convenience.

+Cellen-Tellen's installation takes between 1 and 2GB of disk memory.
+It uses around 1GB of RAM when running, and might use up to 100% of the CPU.
+For a good performance, it is advised to have at least 8GB of RAM on your computer, and 4 CPU cores or more.
+It is also recommended not to run Cellen-Tellen along with other CPU-intensive applications, like image-processing software.

 Index of the Installation page :

 1. [On Windows](#1-on-windows)